-Salaries and wages are tax-deductible expenses that are paid before the deduction of Corporation Tax.
+Salaries and wages are tax-deductible expenses, so they are paid before Corporation Tax is applied.
 This means that companies do not pay any tax on this money.
-As a company director and shareholder, you can pay yourself in a tax-efficient manner by taking a small salary up to the NIC primary threshold (£9,568 per year) but below their Personal Allowance (£12,570), then topping up their personal income with dividends.
+As a company director and shareholder, you can pay yourself in a tax-efficient manner by:

-When a director uses this strategy to take money out of a limited company, they incur no personal tax liability on their salary but they still qualify for state pension and benefit entitlement.
-Furthermore, they pay dividend tax on their dividends, which offers lower rates than Income Tax.
+If you use this strategy to take money out of a limited company, you won’t incur any personal tax liability on your salary but you’ll still qualify for State Pension and benefits entitlements.
+Furthermore, you will pay dividend tax on your dividends, which has lower rates than Income Tax.

-Dividends are sums of money paid to shareholders out of company profits after the deduction of 19% Corporation Tax.
-Most directors are also shareholders, which means that they can take money out of a limited company in the form of dividends.
+Dividends are sums of money paid to shareholders out of company profits after the deduction of Corporation Tax.
+Most directors are also shareholders, which means they can take money out of a limited company in the form of dividends.

 There is no tax liability on dividends up to £1,000 per year.
 Above that amount, the following dividend tax rates apply: